-1 Project Name Home Rehabilitation Loan Program

-Target Area

-Goals Supported AH2 Affordable Housing

-Needs Addressed Affordable Housing

-Funding CDBG: \$220,000

-Description City-wide rehabilitation loan program assisting owner-occupants of single family homes whose income falls below 80% of area median income.
+1 Project Name Home Rehabilitation Loan Program Target Area The the that the that the that the the that the the that the the the the the the the the the th Goals Supported AH2 Affordable Housing Needs Addressed Affordable Housing Funding CDBG: \$243,341 Description City-wide rehabilitation loan program assisting owner-occupants of single-family homes whose income falls below 80% of area median income.
 Funds are provided on a loan basis up to \$20,000 provided sufficient home equity exists and up to an additional \$5,000 if needed to repair the home to standard condition.
 No interest accrues on the loan and the entire principal balance must be repaid upon sale, title transfer or owner vacancy of the property.
 Applications from interested individuals are accepted by the City on a first come, first served basis.
 The program is administered by the City of Moorhead.
 Includes program administration.

-Target Date 12/31/2021

-Estimate the number and type of families that will benefit from the proposed activities A total of 6 low to moderate income households are estimated to benefit from the Home Rehabilitation Loan Program.
+Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Up to six low-to-moderate income households are estimated to benefit from this activity.
+Planned Activities Rehabilitation of existing housing stock for low-to-households. city wide Rehabilitation of existing housing stock for low-to-moderate income households.
+2 Project Name Bennett Park Vacant Home Removal Project Target Area , , , , , , , , , , , , , , , , , , , NH-3 Slum & Blight Removal Non-Housing Community Development Needs Funding CDBG: \$30,500 Description Bennett Park Cooperative provides affordable housing within the City of Moorhead.
+The project will remove up to 6 abandoned mobile home units.
+Target Date 12/31/2023

-Location Description City-wide

-Planned Activities Rehabilitation of existing housing stock for low to moderate income households.

-2 Project Name Opportunities Under Transit

-Target Area

-Goals Supported HL2 Homelessness

-Needs Addressed Homelessness Services and Prevention

-Funding CDBG: \$10,200

-Description Discounted bus pass voucher program for persons who are homeless or extremely low income (less than 30% median income) to provide transportation to and from employment or job training.
-The program can be accessed for monthly bus passes up to four times per year per participant.
-The program will be administered by Metro Area Transit.
-Includes program administration.